 Hiking in Sequoia and Kings Canyon

-Find hiking across both parks from easy interpretive trails to strenuous backcountry overnight trails.
+You can hike across both parks, from easy interpretive trails to strenuous backcountry overnight trails.
 The famed Pacific Crest Trail and the John Muir Trail both traverse Kings Canyon and Sequoia National Parks.
+This is one of the top things to do in Sequoia National Park.

-• Moro Rock—Climb 300 stairs for view of Great Western Divide
+Moro Rock—Climb 300 stairs for a view of the Great Western Divide

-• Tokapah Falls—A 1.7-mile one-way trail to the 1,200-feet (365 m) falls and the Kaweah River.
+Tokapah Falls—A 1.7-mile one-way trail to the 1,200-foot (365 m) falls and the Kaweah River.
 Early summer is the best for waterfall viewing.

-• General Grant Tree Trail—A .3-mile paved trail to see one for the more famous trees in the park.
+General Grant Tree Trail—A .3-mile paved trail to see one of the more famous trees in the park.
 Busy trail.

 Note: Pets are not allowed on hiking trails in Sequoia or Kings Canyon National Park for your safety and theirs.